 The central part of the ceiling shows scenes from Genesis.
 On both sides are several Biblical prophets and some sibyls: female prophets from ancient times, who, according to the Church, had predicted the coming of Jesus.
 Among the prophets are all the major ones: Isaiah, Ezekiel, Jeremiah and Daniel.
 In the lunettes above the windows a number of Jesus' ancestors are shown, Boaz being one of them.
 It is unclear who the figures in the triangular parts above the lunettes represent.
 The corners of the ceiling show the rescuing of the Israelites, which was seen as a prelude to the Salvation.

 Along the southern wall, from left to right: Joel, the Erythrean Sibyl, Ezekiel, the Persian Sibyl, Jeremiah.
-The prophet above the altar is Jonah, who got to be in this eye-catching spot because he is often seen as a predecessor of Jesus.
+At the short side, the prophet above the altar is Jonah, who got to be in this eye-catching spot because he is often seen as a predecessor of Jesus.

 The chapel is located in Vatican City, a tiny independent state entirely surrounded by Rome.
 Entrance is free on the last Sunday of every month.
 Crowd alert.